Occupational Therapy Shoe-Tying Tool β€” Training Ties for Classrooms, OT, and APE

 Back-to-school: when to introduce the tool

-For a classroom-specific implementation guide β€” including how to introduce the tool during the first weeks of school, timeline benchmarks, and IEP language β€” see Shoe-Tying Tools for Back-to-School Classrooms: What Teachers and OTs Actually Need.
+For a classroom-specific implementation guide β€” including how to introduce the tool during the first weeks of school, timeline benchmarks, and IEP language β€” see Shoe-Tying Tools for Back-to-School Classrooms.

 Underlying skills Training Ties supports